Azure/azure-powershell/src/ResourceManager/Compute/Commands.Compute/help/New-AzVMSqlServerAutoBackupConfig.md

 ### -StorageContext
 Specifies the storage account that will be used to store backups.
-To obtain an **AzureStorageContext** object, use the New-AzureStorageContext cmdlet.
+To obtain an **AzureStorageContext** object, use the New-AzStorageContext cmdlet.
 The default is the storage account that is associated with the SQL Server virtual machine.

 ```yaml